Top Saving Schemes in India: Rates, Tenures, and Benefits

 • The account holder must make contributions to the fund up to a maximum duration of 14 years.
 The plan has a maturing period of 21 years from the day of inception.

-• Throughout India, the SSY accounts may be moved between one post office or bank to another.
+• Throughout India, the SSY accounts may be moved from one post office or bank to another.

 Helping those living in adversity is the central goal of Atal Pension Yojana.
-The programme is particularly advantageous to those who require government assistance financially and work in the informal economy.
+The program is particularly advantageous to those who require government assistance financially and work in the informal economy.

 Salient features of Atal Pension Yojana

-• The Atal Pension Yojana programme accepts applications from individuals within the age group of 18 and 40.
+• The Atal Pension Yojana program accepts applications from individuals within the age group of 18 and 40.

 • A threshold of 20 years must pass before investments in the plan.